JeremiahVaughan/nvim/README.md

         - copy the file `.alacritty.toml` in the root of this project to `%APPDATA%\alacritty\alacritty.toml` or
         - copy the file `.wezterm.lua` in the root of this project to `$HOME/.wezterm.lua`
-21. Set your open API key
-    - export OPENAI_API_KEY=<key here>
-22. Install delve for debugging
+21. Install delve for debugging
     - `go install github.com/go-delve/delve/cmd/dlv@latest`
-24. The rest.nvim plugin requires these to be installed
+22. The rest.nvim plugin requires these to be installed
     - All of this:
         - Specific C compiler
             - `sudo apt update && sudo apt install gcc -y`